thecrewsprojectplatform/Viewport/README.md

 * Room Creation/Selection

 ## Supported Media
-These are dependent on [react-player](https://github.com/CookPete/react-player) at the moment
+These are mostly dependent on [react-player](https://github.com/CookPete/react-player) at the moment
 * Youtube
 * Facebook
 * SoundCloud tracks